Reginald Tower: Diplomatic career

 Tower's letters (some typed, mostly handwritten) when he was Secretary of Legation at Peking to Sir Ernest Satow, his superior and the Minister in Peking 1900-06, are in the Satow Papers held at the National Archives of the UK.
 Satow felt that Tower would have been a worthy successor.

-In 1907, while British Ambassador to Mexico, Tower donated a trophy in order to establish the Copa México.
+In 1907, while British ambassador to Mexico, Tower donated a trophy in order to establish the Copa México.
 For this reason, in the early days of the competition it was known as the Copa Tower.

-Tower was the British Ambassador in Argentina and Paraguay for the duration of the First World War.
+Tower was the British ambassador in Argentina and Paraguay for the duration of the First World War.
 During the war years he worked energetically to secure British wheat imports from Argentina, and to persuade British-owned companies to suspend German employees and refuse to do business with German firms.

-In 1904 Tower was awarded the Grand Cross of the Frederick Order of Württemberg.
-He was made a Commander of the Royal Victorian Order in 1906, and a Knight of the Order of St Michael and St George in the 1911 Coronation Honours.
-Tower's career ended with his retirement in 1920.
+In 1904 Tower was awarded the Grand Cross of the Friedrich Order of Württemberg.
+He was made a Commander of the Royal Victorian Order in 1906, and a Knight Commander of the Order of St Michael and St George in the 1911 Coronation Honours.
+He retired in 1920.
 Three portraits are held by the National Portrait Gallery, London.

 Reginald Tower was a member of the Travellers' Club and the Royal Automobile Club.